tmandal/CarND-Behavioral-Cloning-P3/writeup.md

 Each of 5 convolution layers and 3 fully connected layers use relu activation to add non-linearity to the model.

+The configurations for each network layer are described in below table.

 Layer (type)                 |Output Shape              |Param #
 --- | --- | ---
 lambda_1 (Lambda)            |(None, 160, 320, 3)       |0